CTRL Faculty Fellows Program

 We are not accepting new applications at this time.

-The work of the TS Fellow is to address an emerging issue in teaching or scholarship that has the potential to benefit a broad range of faculty from across the campus.
-Fellow will develop actionable insights using best practices or evidence-based approaches and serve as a resource for colleagues who need support in their work.
+Description: The purpose of the TS Fellowship was to address an emerging issue in teaching or scholarship that has the potential to benefit a broad range of faculty from across the campus.
+Fellows developed actionable insights using best practices or evidence-based approaches and served as a resource for colleagues.

 AY 2022-2023